microbit-foundation/python-editor-v3/README.md

 If you have a connected micro:bit device, then setting the environment variable `TEST_MODE_DEVICE=1` will enable additional tests that will connect to your micro:bit.
 The tests will overwrite programs and data on the micro:bit.

+### `npm run test:e2e`

+Launches the test runner in the interactive watch mode running the end to end tests.

+These are excluded from the normal test run.

+The tests expect the app to already be running on http://localhost:3000, for example via `npm start`.

+We use [Puppeteer](https://pptr.dev/) and the helpers provided by [Testing Library](https://testing-library.com/docs/pptr-testing-library/intro/).

+The CI tests run these end-to-end tests against a production build.

 ### `npm run build`

 Builds the app for production to the `build` folder.\